-One of the best ways to explore Bruges is by canal.
+One of the best ways to explore Bruges is by the canal.
 You can find boats departing from one of the piers.
 The guides, or captains, have great commentary, and great stories of the city.
 You will see Bruges from a completely different perspective.

 You can take a boat tour from March to the middle of November.
 Buy your ticket at the pier from one of the shipping companies.

-From the Stadhuis (town-hall), Bruges has been governed for over 600 years.
+From the Stadhuis (town hall), Bruges has been governed for over 600 years.
 It is one of the oldest buildings in Belgium and is gorgeous.
 The gothic architecture is striking and stands out among this city so fabulously trapped in time.

 You will also notice statues of former counts and countesses of Flanders.
 If you are mesmerized by the exterior, the interior will really impress.
-The Gothic Hall has extraordinary 19th century murals and an impressive polychrome vault.
+The Gothic Hall has extraordinary 19th-century murals and an impressive polychrome vault.
 Get an audio guide for a great history lesson.